Some of you have a copy of The Natural Diet Solution for PCOS and Infertility. It's a diet intended to help you control PCOS.

 Could this be true for humans?
 Could germinated (sprouted) brown rice be more effective than the drug metformin?
 It appears that germinated brown rice affects some of the same genes that metformin does.
 More research is obviously needed, but germinated brown rice is generally beneficial and has no side effects.

 Bottom line?
 If you're going to eat a grain, brown (or red or black) rice is a good choice.
-Germinated brown rice may be especially helpful.
+Germinated brown rice may be especially helpful for PCOS.
 Colored rice and germinated rice is available in some grocery stores.
 Also, brown rice components such as gamma-oryzanol, rice bran oil or rice bran are supplemental items to consider.

 And by the way, fermented brown rice has anti-cancer properties as shown in lab animal experiments, even in pancreatic cancer, which is virtually incurable.